Voter Registration

 Unaffiliated voters can vote in all elections.

-In a Primary Election, a registered unaffiliated voter will receive a mail ballot packet with both a Democratic and Republican Party ballot.
+In a Primary Election, an unaffiliated voter will receive a mail ballot packet with both a Democratic and Republican Party ballot.
 You may vote only one ballot.
 Discard the ballot you choose not to vote.
 Return your one voted ballot in the return envelope and sign the back.
 Please note that if you vote and return both ballots, neither will be counted.

-In a General Election, a registered unaffiliated voter will receive the same ballot as voters from major parties.
+In a General Election, an unaffiliated voter will receive the same ballot as voters from major parties.
 Your ballot must be received by the Clerk and Recorder’s Office by 7:00 p.m. on Election Day.
 Return your ballot in one of the secure 24 hour ballot drop boxes, by mail or in person.
 Postmarks do not count.

 If voting in person during a Primary Election, the unaffiliated voter will choose which party’s ballot to vote.

-Voting a party’s ballot will not affiliate you with that party, you will remain registered as unaffiliated.
+Voting a party’s ballot will not affiliate you with that party, you will remain unaffiliated.
 Please note there is a Minor Party called No Labels.
 This is not the same as being an unaffiliated voter.

 Do you have questions?
 Contact the Elections Department at 719-575-VOTE (8683), elections@elpasoco.com.